jaimegarza/jaimegarza.github.io/syntax/lexer.md

 ##### <a name="lexer-regex">Regular Expressions</a>

-The regular expressions allowed in syntax are simple regular expressions.
+The regular expressions allowed in Syntax are simple regular expressions.
 There are plans to enrich them in the future to be perl compliant.
 However, this is not yet the case.
 But they are quite powerful and enough for most cases.

 Regular expressions are defined (in syntax language, of course) as: